Community Impact Grant Recipients

 Cobb Area Council Resource Hub (2020)

-Awarded $5,000.
+Award $5,000.
 The Cobb Area Council is community based, community built, answering to the community.
 The purpose of C.A.C. is to increase the participation of the Cobb area residents in the decision making processes that affect their community.
-This mini grant will fund the council’s purchase of office furniture and equipment.
+This mini-grant will fund the council’s purchase of office furniture and equipment.
+About the Cobb Area Council.

 Regents of the University of California (2020)